 Continue to attend school and pass exams for continued funding

 Show a report to prove attendance and qualifications prior to receipt of any funding

 Write a thank-you letter to the committee after receiving funding

 Generally not be receiving support from any other source.

 A child failing an exam is no longer eligible for support, though if the parents can fund a successful repeat year he or she can be reinstated into the bursary programme on providing a report confirming he or she has passed.

 After completing Form VI students return for a period to teach in the Learning Centre, thus repaying the community for the support that has been given to them.

-The success of this programme is shown by the steady growth in the number of children supported by the Trust in secondary education:
+The impact of this programme is clear from the number of children supported by the Trust in secondary education:

 Note: Until 2009 the Women's Front of Norway supported secondary schooling for most girls.
 However after that support ended the Trust took over that responsibility, putting further pressure on resources.

 In 2013 and 2014 Form IV pass rates dropped very sharply right across Tanzania, resulting in adrop in the number of pupils qualifying to continue secondary education.
 The reasons are complex, and apply right across the country, but include difficulties with English language, which the Chole Project is attempting to address by introducing structured computer based English language teaching in the Primary School (please see the separate section).